 If you are heading to Siem Reap and looking for a great tuk-tuk driver, drop Sok an email and see if he can arrange it.
 He’s busy because he’s good.
 Say hi from us, especially from Caelan.
 If you are looking for a private driver and not a tuk-tuk driver leave me a comment below with your email and I will be in touch.
 I have a contact that another couple at our hotel used and he came highly recommended by them.

-Also, one of my readers can highly recommend Tree House Nursery for childcare options in Siem Reap, click here for further details.
+Also, one of my readers can highly recommend Tree House Nursery for childcare options in Siem Reap.
+A Mary Road travel blog has great information regarding crossing the Thailand-Cambodia border if you are heading into Thailand from Cambodia.

 Have you been to Siem Reap?
 If you contact Sok please let me know about your experience in the comments below.